 An involuntary demotion is a traumatic experience.
 Whether it was caused by poor job performance or for reasons outside the employee’s control, getting bumped down the organizational chart requires a metaphorical dusting off and a conscious effort to move forward.

 An involuntary demotion does not have to be the first step in a downward spiral.
 It can be the start of a new beginning.
-You may look back on it in five years later and see it as a turning point toward higher levels of success than you ever imagined.
+You may look back on it five years later and see it as a turning point toward higher levels of success than you ever imagined.
 Take the following actions to help you thrive after an involuntary demotion.

 Assess What Happened

 Involuntary demotions do not happen out of the blue, and there is rarely just one reason they occur.
 There is often a set of several circumstances that work together or happen concurrently to propel an organization or manager to demote someone.
 When you find yourself demoted, you should honestly assess what happened.

 While there are many factors that lead to an involuntary demotion, they can generally be divided into two categories: performance and situational factors.
-Involuntary demotions for performance are directly related to how well the demoted employee was doing his or her job.
+Involuntary demotions for performance are directly related to how well the demoted employee was doing their job.
 The employee was not meeting the manager’s expectations, but the manager did not find the employee to be a total loss for the organization.